charliashby/MI3-project-1/README.md

 ### SCRIPTS Folder contains the script files used
   #### Organized in the order you would need to run the files
 ### DATA Folder contains the initial and final analyzed data used
-  #### Data Appendix File: include text that you type, as well as tables, figures, and other descriptive statistics
+  #### Data Appendix File: includes text that was typed, as well as tables, figures, and other descriptive statistics
 ### OUTPUT Folder contains all output generated from the scripts: tables, figures, graphs, etc

 ## Section 3: Instructions to Reproduce Results